nilstgmd/hvv-card/README.md

 HVV Card is available as a custom HACS repository.
 This is the recommended way to install the custom cards.

 1. Open HACS and add this repository to your "Custom repositories".
-1. "HVV Departure Card" will sho up in the "Frontend" section
+1. "HVV Departure Card" will show up in the "Frontend" section
-1. Click "Install" and continue configure a card
+1. Click "Install" and continue to configure a card

 ### Manual